wichmann-lab/psychopy-pixx/README.md

 ## Author and License
 This toolbox was initiated by David-Elias Künstle <david-elias.kuenstle AT uni-tuebingen.de> for Felix A. Wichmann's Neural Information Processing lab.

+The author and this project are not affiliated with VPixx Technologies.

 This toolbox is free software under the conditions of the [GNU Lesser General Public License v3+](http://www.gnu.de/documents/lgpl-3.0.en.html).
 This license means you are free to use this toolbox in your project without restrictions if you give prominent notice, but if you modify or copy the source code, this modification has to become free software, too.